 ― Lisa See

-If you are writing a book about a specific topic, or have some details about your subject matter or plot already, you will want to start picking up some comps.
+If you are ready to start drafting, you will want to start picking up some mentor texts.
 You may find the Accelerated Reader Bookfinder useful.
 This online database allows users to search for books based on subject or reading level.
-You may be able to narrow down some great comp books in this way.
+You may be able to narrow down some great mentor texts in this way.

 Get a Guide – Buy a “How to Write a Picture Book” book